Grzegorz96/millionaire-app-backend/README.md

 #### Instruction:
 - Download MySQL Server 8.0, install it on your computer and create a database
 - Optional install mysql workbench for easier database work
+- Create the required tables in the database
 - Download millionaire-app-backend repository:
 ```bash
  git clone https://github.com/Grzegorz96/millionaire-app-backend.git
 ```
-- Create .env file in your Backend folder
+- Create .env file in your millionaire-app-backend folder
 - Add the required environment variables to the .env file
-- Create the required tables in the database
 - Install required packages on your venv:
 ```bash
   pip install Flask